Arpita-oss/Quizzo/README.md

 1. Open the application in your browser
 2. Log in using the demo credentials
+3. You can also create your account by writing username and password
-3. Navigate to the dashboard to view existing quizzes
+4. Navigate to the dashboard to view existing quizzes
-4. Use the "Create Quiz" button to add new quizzes
+5. Use the "Create Quiz" button to add new quizzes
-5. Manage existing quizzes through edit and delete options
+6. Manage existing quizzes through edit and delete options
+7. Search you quizes with title in search box
+8. Sort your quizes from recent to oldest